 In fact, the reverse is more common — conflict causes famine and other environmental hardships.
-The war in Syria, for example, caused far greater water and food insecurity than the drought that preceded it, by destroying infrastructure, forcing people to flee their livelihoods, and, more basically, tearing about the fabric of society.
-The other major wars in the world right now — South Sudan, Somalia, Yemen — are all causing massive famines without the assistance of climate change.
+The war in Syria, for example, caused far greater water and food insecurity than the drought that preceded it by destroying infrastructure, forcing people to flee their livelihoods, and, more fundamentally, destroying the country's social compact.
+The other major wars in the world right now — in South Sudan, Somalia, Yemen, and elsewhere — are all causing massive famines without the assistance of climate change.
 Nearly 20 million people are at risk of dying from lack of food in the next few months alone because of conflict.

 And conflict also happens to be a major driver of climate change.
 The US military, for example, is widely considered the “world’s biggest institutional consumer of crude oil.”
 Militaries around the world use fossil fuels, consume resources, and destroy environments at staggering levels.